TaylorJadin/digciz-honors-tutorial/pages/01.home/session-04/item.md

 ## History of the Web

 ### The Internet
-The global computer network.
+* The global computer network.
 NOT web pages!
+* Websites are just one thing that we use the internet for (its by far the most popular thing)

 ### BBS
 ![screenshot of Particles BBS](Screen&#32;Shot&#32;2019-09-19&#32;at&#32;1.13.59&#32;PM.png)